Keysight/python-trsfile/README.md

 an array of integers will be stored as either a ShortArrayParameter, an IntegerArrayParameter or a LongArrayParameter based on their maximum and minimum value.
 Any list of numeric values that includes at least one float value will be stored as a DoubleArrayParameter, because python does not distinguish between float and double.
-The add_parameter method also handles
-the conversion of a singular numeric or boolean value into an array with a single entry.
+The add_parameter (aliased as 'add') method also handles the conversion of a singular numeric or boolean value into an array with a single entry.
 The following code creates a TraceSetParameterMap very similar to the code above using the add_parameter method:

 ```python
 from trsfile.parametermap import TraceSetParameterMap